dipe/free-radical-specification/readme.md

 The scope of this specification is limited to the definition of the very minimum of a framework for the role of a Free Radical.

-It does not contain any concrete workflow examples, cases, constraints or rules for day-to-day work.

 The <a>Free Radical</a> role can be implemented in various disciplines – this specification describes the role in the scope of employees working in software development.